André Bauer: Early life, education, and business career

 Bauer was born in Charleston, on March 20, 1969.
 He is the son of William R. Bauer and Saundrea Jill Bauer.
-He graduated from Irmo High School and received a bachelor of science in business administration from the University of South Carolina in 1991.
+He graduated from Irmo High School and received a Bachelor of Science in business administration from the University of South Carolina in 1991, where he was a member of Tau Kappa Epsilon fraternity.

 Bauer was self-employed, selling sports merchandise to national franchise stores.
 Bauer is also a lieutenant colonel in the Civil Air Patrol's South Carolina Wing.

 Bauer has also been a Junior Achievement teacher and is a current member of the following boards: the Lake Murray Tourism and Recreation Association, the American Diabetes Association, the Columbia Visitors' Bureau, the S.C.
 Small Business Chamber of Commerce, and the Sons of the American Revolution.

 In 2001, Bauer was recognized as Alumnus of the Year for the University of South Carolina College of Applied Professional Science.
 Bauer is a member of Union United Methodist Church.